3DBAG/3dbag-docs/docs/en/schema/attributes.md

 *Unit*: -

+## `b3_nodata_fractie_ahn5`

+Fraction of the footprint area that has no point data in the AHN5 point cloud.
+Only points classified as building or ground are considered.

+*Data type*: real number

+*Unit*: -

 ## `b3_nodata_radius_ahn3`

 Radius of the largest circle inside the BAG polygon without any AHN3 points.
 Only points classified as building or ground are considered.